Ra in Egyptian Mythology and Religion

 After Ra burst into existence from the primordial ocean, he went ahead to create the first gods – Tefnut (moisture) and Shu (air).

 Commonly called the “Cat of Ra”, Bastet was a cat goddess of protection and sometimes destruction.
 Whenever Ra wanted to exact revenge on humans for their insubordination or blasphemous behaviors, Bastet was the one Ra sent.
-She was also revered as the “Eye of Ra”, and on many occasions, she killed the underworld serpent Apophis to save Ra’s life.
+This feline goddess was part of the “Eye of Ra”, and on many occasions, she rode in Ra’s sun boat through the underworld in order to keep Ra safe from the serpent Apophis.
 Another account of the story states that Ra once sent Bastet to Nubia in the form of lion.

 Hathor was the daughter of Ra and as such considered the “Eye of Ra”.
 Compared to Bastet or Sekhmet, Hathor was the most loving and most benevolent of the three goddesses.
-Ancient Egyptians believed that she had the ability to make Ra happy, especially when he was depressed.
+Ancient Egyptians believed that she had the ability to make Ra happy, especially when he was sad and lonely.
 She did this by dancing nude in front of him.